Monument honors famous WWI war dog Stubby

 The sculpture, “Stubby Salutes,” is being unveiled Saturday in Veterans Memorial Park in Middletown.

-Stubby was a Boston-terrier mix who traveled to Europe with a Connecticut unit during World War I. He became famous for warning soldiers of incoming gas attacks and locating wounded soldiers on the battlefield, staying with them until help arrived.
+Stubby was a Boston-terrier mix that traveled to Europe with a Connecticut unit during World War I. He became famous for warning soldiers of incoming gas attacks and locating wounded soldiers on the battlefield, staying with them until help arrived.

 His story was the subject of a major animated movie last month, “Sgt.
 Stubby: An American Hero.”